nasan92/nasan92.github.io/content/posts/2022-10-28-StopBackupForMultipleAzureSQLonVMDatabases.md

 $allsql = Get-AzRecoveryServicesBackupItem -BackupManagementType AzureWorkload -WorkloadType MSSQL -VaultId $vault.ID `
 ```
+## Get just the Databases for which we want to stop the backup
 Now we have all SQL Databases which are backuped in the Array **$allsql**
 To get all Databases into an Array which names are not in the **$dbsToKeep** Array I do the following:
 1. Create a new empty Array $dbsToStopBackup in which I will later store all DB items which do not match the names from the $dbsToKeep Array